What is Reconciling Account?

 3. Check both the cash book and the bank statement for transactions that appear in both records.

 Find direct deposits and account credits that appear in the cash book but not in the bank statement, and add them to the bank statement balance.
 Similarly, if there are deposits appearing in the bank statement but are not in the cash book, add the entries to the cash book balance.

 A bank error is an incorrect debit or credit on the bank statement of a check or deposit recorded in the wrong account.
-Bank errors are infrequent, and the company should contact the bank immediately to report the errors.
+Bank errors are infrequent, but the company should contact the bank immediately to report the errors.
 The correction will appear in the future bank statement, but an adjustment is required in the current period’s bank reconciliation to reconcile the discrepancy.
-The proper amount of the error should be deducted or added back to the statement balance to balance off the records.